duckafire/simple-api-rest/docs/conventions/nomenclature.md

 1. Use `is` or `has` as prefixed for variables, properties, functions and methods that have/return a boolean value.

+> [!IMPORTANT]
+> Identifiers declared with `const` that can be incremented, like objects and arrays, they
+> must not be considered constants, then they must not follow the constants Case Style.

 ## Source code (only TypeScript)

 1. The use of `PascalCase` is extended to: